raspberrypilearning/charting-champions/en/step_3.md

 --- task ---

-Load your data into the chart as part of the your `for` loop. `team` is a string so can be used as a label on the chart. `medal` is currently a string, but needs to be converted to a number.
-You can use the `int()` function to **type cast** a string to a number.
+Load your data into the chart as part of your `for` loop. `team` is a string so can be used as a label on the chart. `medal` is currently a string, but needs to be converted to a number.
+You can use the `int()` function to **cast** a string to a number.

 --- code ---
 ---